-- 2.3 Aviation safety priorities within the United States support the International Civil Aviation Organization (ICAO) safety framework of policy and standardization, safety analysis, safety monitoring and implementation.
-The majority of safety work programs are carried out through the joint efforts of government and industry to provide essential coordination on safety advancements. - In recent years, the culture shift to proactive safety management reaffirms such aviation safety partnerships by creating a vital need for collaboration between all stakeholders to harmonize efforts on programs such as safety management systems, air navigation modernization, and safety certifications.
+- Aviation safety priorities within the United States support the International Civil Aviation Organization (ICAO) safety framework of Policy and Standardization, Safety Analysis, Safety Monitoring, and Implementation.
+The majority of safety work programs are carried out through the joint efforts of government and industry to provide essential coordination on safety advancements. - 2.4 In recent years, the culture shift to proactive safety management reaffirms such aviation safety partnerships by creating a vital need for collaboration between all stakeholders to harmonize efforts on programs such as safety management systems, air navigation modernization, and safety certifications.
 These efforts will remain critical components for safety requirements of the global aviation system, especially as all disciplines of aviation continue to advance with modern technologies.
-Experts from government and industry are able to share lessons learned, adopt best practices and work together in key performance areas to conduct safety risk analysis through reliance on and use of aviation safety partnerships. - 2.5 Regional Aviation Safety Groups, such as the Pan-American and the Asia-Pacific, have developed safety enhancement initiatives to address the fatal accident rates based on data collection and analysis in their regions.
-Through this work, regional groups are able to harmonize their State efforts to support meeting objectives of the ICAO Global Aviation Safety Plan.
+Experts from government and industry are able to share lessons learned, adopt best practices, and work together in key performance areas to conduct safety risk analysis through reliance on and use of aviation safety partnerships.

+Regional Aviation Safety Groups (RASG), representing Pan-America and Asia-Pacific regions, have developed safety enhancement initiatives to address the fatal accident rates based on data collection and analysis in their regions.
+Through this work, regional groups are able to harmonize their State efforts to support meeting objectives of the ICAO Global Aviation Safety Plan (GASP).
 These regional groups are also establishing solid connections with members of CAST and other safety teams so information can be exchanged more easily throughout the international community.
 The United States encourages such partnerships and will work with ICAO and Member States so RASGs can continue to build on their success.